yuriy-chumak/ol/doc/reference/characters.md

 Characters
 ==========

 Characters are *small* numbers (aka *enums*) that may represent printed characters such as letters and digits, or not.
-The entire range of Unicode 16.0.0 (Sep 10, 2024) is supported.
+The entire range of Unicode Unicode 17.0.0 (Aug 20, 2025) is supported.

 Characters are written using the notation #\\<character\> or #\\<character name\> or #x\<hex scalar value\>.